Summit ‘24 Speakers

 Outside of work, Lyzette is a tennis player, theatergoer, and foodie.

-Joan Washburn is the Director of Litigation and Ediscovery Services for Holland & Knight LLP and is based out of the firm’s Boston office.
+Joan Washburn is the Director of Legal Support Services for Holland & Knight LLP and is based out of the firm’s Boston office.
 Her primary responsibilities include leading the firm’s efforts in developing and implementing strategies for the management of complex controversy matters with specific emphasis on ediscovery, managed document review and risk management.
 She joined the firm in 2006.

 Michael is a partner in Tonkon Torp’s Litigation Department.
 He tries complex cases—including a nine-figure jury trial.